evernost/WaveComputer/README.md

 # WaveComputer
-Rudimentary computer aimed at audio analysis and processing on a ZedBoard.
+Rudimentary computer for audio analysis and processing on a ZedBoard.